JoGorska/JoGorska/README.md

 - 👋 Hi, I’m @JoGorska
-- 👀 I’m interested in Python, Django
+- 👀 I’m an expert in Django, Python, Postgres, SQL, Bootstrap
-- I have made some small contributions to open-source projects.
 - I provide Web Design and Development services.
 - 📫 How to reach me www.linkedin.com/in/joanna-gorska-759a40210